tbecks/Realtime-Vehicle-Tracking/docs/SolutionDeploymentGuide.md

 - create a new Data Lake Storage Account
 - create a route in IoT Hub to send data to the Data Lake Container
 - create a new Default route (this is critical as creating a custom route will shut off the existing default route so you will need to explicitly create a new one

+## Data Transformation with Azure Stream Analytics #
+- using ASA jobs to transform daa

+## Data Transformation with Databricks Spark Streaming Job #
+- using a spark streaming job to process and persist data

+## Visualize Data with Power BI #
+- using Power BI to visualize data